 - 18 12.
 Outdoor Vitals Atlas

-Unlike many outdoor activities, you can camp all year round in most places – as long as you have the right backpacking gear.
+Unlike many outdoor activities, in most places, you can camp all year round – as long as you have the right winter backpacking gear.

 How to Choose the Best Cold Weather Sleeping Bag

 First a word about the under appreciated sleeping pad.
 One of the most important bits of kit for cold weather or winter camping is a sleeping pad.
 Investing in a good pad makes the difference in two main areas: